Dialrapid, 50mg sachet 9 pcs

 Hypersensitivity to the active substance and other components of the drug, as well as to other non-steroidal anti-inflammatory drugs (NSAIDs);

-Exacerbation of gastric and duodenal ulcers, ulcerative bleeding, perforations;
+exacerbation of gastric and duodenal ulcers, ulcerative bleeding, perforation;

-Inflammatory bowel disease (Crohn’s disease, ulcerative colitis) in the acute phase;
+inflammatory bowel diseases (Crohn’s disease, ulcerative colitis) in the acute phase;

-Complete or incomplete combination of bronchial asthma, recurrent nasal or paranasal sinus polyposis, and intolerance to acetylsalicylic acid or other NSAIDs (including a history);
+complete or incomplete combination of bronchial asthma, recurrent polyposis of the nose or paranasal sinuses and intolerance to acetylsalicylic acid or other NSAIDs (including a history);

 clinically confirmed coronary heart disease;